- Get Involved

 3) You will receive information via email 1 month prior to your sail date - asking you to complete and return a risk assessment form and to download the critical information and program documentation relevant to your sail departure location.

-For Northern Campaign schools (QLD and northern NSW), you can download the 2 documents here:
+For Winds of Joy participants (VIC and NSW), you can download the 2 documents here:

 The program gives children with disability the opportunity to feel nature's Winds of Joy blow over them.